 Other issues: application when the first death occurred under Estate Duty and Capital Transfer Tax

-Both Estate Duty and Capital Transfer Tax, while having tiered rates at which duty or tax was payable, had amounts under which no duty or tax was due.
-This sum will be the equivalent of the nil rate band for calculating the TNRB available on the death of a spouse whose estate was subject to either Capital Transfer Tax or Estate Duty.
+Both Estate Duty (deaths before 13 March 1975) and Capital Transfer Tax (deaths between 13 March 1975 and 17 March 1986), while having tiered rates at which duty or tax was payable, had amounts under which no duty or tax was due.
+This sum will be the equivalent of the nil rate band for calculating the transferable nil rate band available on the death of a spouse whose estate was subject to either Capital Transfer Tax or Estate Duty.
 The nil rate band in such cases is defined in FA08/Sch4/Para10.

-When calculating VT [IHTM43020] on the first death, you will need to bear in mind that up until 21 March 1972 there was no spouse, or charitable relief available.
+When calculating VT (IHTM43020) on the first death, you will need to bear in mind that up until 21 March 1972 there was no spouse or charitable relief available.
 From 22 March 1972 to 12 November 1974 spouse relief was limited to £15,000, charitable relief to £50,000.
 From then on, the exemption for spouses who died domiciled in the UK and for charitable bequests was unlimited.
-The effect of this will be similar to when spouse relief is restricted by IHTA84/S18(2).
+The effect of this will be similar to when spouse exemption is restricted by IHTA84/S18(2).

 If business or agricultural relief is claimed for an estate subject to Capital Transfer Tax you should seek advice to confirm that the correct rates have been used (the maximum rate of relief was 50% and often less).
-There was no equivalent capital reduction in the chargeable value of either agricultural or business property for the purposes of Estate Duty; where the equivalent relief applied, it was a relief against duty.
-It follows therefore that if the relief was in point, duty must have been payable and the nil rate band was fully used on the first death.
+There was no equivalent capital reduction in the chargeable value of either agricultural or business property for the purposes of Estate Duty – where the equivalent relief applied, it was a relief against duty.
+This means that if the relief applied, duty must have been payable and the nil rate band was fully used on the first death.